-Eric Rasmussen, MD, MDM, FACP is the CEO of Infinitum Humanitarian Systems, a multinational consulting group based in Seattle.
-He is an internal medicine physician with undergraduate and medical degrees from Stanford University and a European Master’s degree in disaster medicine from the UN World Health Organization’s affiliate CEMEC (Centre European pour la Medecin des Catastrophes) in Italy.
-He was elected a Fellow of the American College of Physicians in 1997 and a Fellow of the Explorer’s Club in 2014.
+Eric Rasmussen, MD, MDM, FACP is the CEO of Infinitum Humanitarian Systems in Seattle, Washington.
+He is an internal medicine physician with both undergraduate and medical degrees from Stanford University and a European Master’s degree in disaster medicine from the UN World Health Organization’s affiliate CEMEC (Centre European pour la Medecin des Catastrophes) in Italy.
+He was elected a Fellow of the American College of Physicians in 1997 and a Fellow of the Explorer's Club in 2014.

-While on active duty Dr. Rasmussen was selected as a Principle Investigator by DARPA, the Defense Advanced Research Projects Agency.
-His work, on machine-based language translation, civil-military support to humanitarian operations, and soft-power operations for the reduction of social unrest in conflict zones, led to his selection as Principal Investigator of the Year for DARPA in 2003.
+While in uniform Dr. Rasmussen was selected as a Principle Investigator by DARPA, the Defense Advanced Research Projects Agency.
+His work led to his selection as Principal Investigator of the Year in 2003.

-Since 2014 Rasmussen has also led the Global Disaster Response Team for the Roddenberry Foundation, supported by the Star Trek franchise and in partnership with MIT’s Lincoln Laboratories and Schweitzer Engineering Laboratories.
-That team has deployed to Supertyphoon Haiyan in the Philippines, the Nepal earthquake, Hurricane Mathew in Haiti, and three times to Puerto Rico after Hurricane Maria, and has ongoing work in Yemen, the Yucatan rainforest, and the Marshall Islands.
+In addition to his current work in Ukraine, Yemen, the Marshall Islands, and the Yucatan rainforest, Rasmussen also leads the Global Disaster Response Team for the Roddenberry Foundation, supported by the Star Trek franchise.
+That team has deployed to Supertyphoon Haiyan in the Philippines, the Nepal earthquake, Hurricane Mathew in Haiti, and three times to Puerto Rico after Hurricane Maria.

-He’s a Senior Fellow at The Atlantic Council and at the Institute for Human-Machine Cognition.
-He’s also a Permanent Advisor to the UN Secretary-General’s High-Level Expert Panel on Water Disasters and has been a member of the US National Academy of Science’s Committee on Grand Challenges in Global Development since 2012.
-More at https://en.wikipedia.org/wiki/Eric_Rasmussen_(physician).
+Rasmussen is a Senior Fellow at The Atlantic Council, at the Stimson Center, and at the Institute for Human-Machine Cognition, and he’s been a member of the US National Academy of Science’s Committee on Grand Challenges in Global Development since 2012.